Buying and caring for a puppy

 If you are looking for a breeder of pure bed dogs try to;

-So you have your new little furry companion, what now?
+So you have your new little ball of energy, what now?

 Puppies should be fed on a good quality puppy food.
 For large breed dogs like golden retrievers, labs, German Shepherds etc. it is important to feed a large breed puppy food and stick to the packet guidelines for how much to feed.
 Choosing the wrong food may result in poor bone growth and lifelong problems.
 For more information see our 'feeding my dog' page.